 Wall Penetrations (and do-it-yourselfing generally)

 The walls of buildings at the Lab contain electrical conduit and pipes.
-Do-it-yourself wall, floor, and ceiling penetrations are forbidden — drilling or driving nails into walls is the exclusive province of crafts workers.
+Do-it-yourself wall, floor, and ceiling penetrations are forbidden — drilling or cutting or driving nails into walls is the exclusive province of crafts workers.
 They check drawings and perform tests to make sure they aren’t drilling into anything hazardous and are drilling into something that will support the weight involved.
 Contact your building manager or ATAP central and program-specific safety people, or the Work Request Center of the Facilities Department, for more information.

 Actually working in labs or shops requires qualifications and hazard-specific training appropriate to the job and the area.
 Closed-toed shoes (leather or similar, not sneakers), long pants, and safety glasses are required for entering shops and most labs, even for just a few moments.
 Visitor safety glasses are available near the entrance.
 There is a sign near the door to each lab or shop that tells you about the types of hazards in the room, any special protective equipment required for entry, and the people to contact for further information.

 Most fabrication is done from engineered designs by the central shops, or outsourced to the private sector.
 However, a Researcher Shop is available to qualified and authorized users for official business.